jessicaw9494/github-tutorial/README.md

 * _**Fork and Clone!**_: Forking and Cloning is an easy way to bring someone else's repository to you and then you can make the changes.
-    * To Fork, all you need to do is press the Fork button on the other person's repository page and you know when it's complete when you see `forked from username/repositoryname` under your username.
+    * To Fork, all you need to do is press the _'Fork'_ button on the other person's repository page and you know when it's complete when you see `forked from username/repositoryname` under your username.
     * To Clone, go to your c9 account and type in 'git clone' with the SSH URL that can found in the right hand side of your repository page on Github.
 * Just because you have saved and copied one's project does not mean your done!
 You must share and be accepted by the other user!
 That's why we have _**Pull Requests**_.
-    * To make your pull request, you must press the green quared button on your Github repo page and then press _'Create pull request'_.
+    * To make your pull request, you must press the green squared button on your Github repo page and then press _'Create pull request'_.
     * From there, the other person can view your edits/changes before they accept your changes.